djspiewak/anti-xml/README.rst

   * Pervasive concurrency bugs and race conditions
   * Very surprising (and buggy) ``equals`` implementations
-  * Use of mutability means that bugs can *occaisionally* create recursive XML trees (not seen since Scala 2.7.5, but I thought I'd mention it)
+  * Use of mutability means that bugs can *occasionally* create recursive XML trees (not seen since Scala 2.7.5, but I thought I'd mention it)

 * **Extremely poor performance** (especially in terms of memory use)